Gimly-Blockchain/gimly-ssi-nfc-react-native/README.md

 [**KeyInfo**](src/types/KeyInfo.md)

-# Signing using the key on the NFC card
+# Signing Using the Key on the NFC Card

 This method allows you to sign one or more inputs using the private key stored on the NFC card.